Anbranin/notes/payroll_deduction_tasks.md

  In Flex: Payroll Deduction Import
   Task Scheduler

-Steps:
+Run the payroll_deduction_import task in the Hub before 10:00AM

-  1. Run the payroll_deduction_import task in the Hub before 10:00AM
+# Payroll Deduction Import Task Steps:
     1. Download the file from the president's office which contains a record of the payroll deductions that occurred.
     1. Run some checks, create payroll deduction receipts